hankuipeng/SCAL/README.md

 # SCAL
 This repository contains the algorithm and experiments for Subspace Clustering with Active Learning (SCAL).
-Please cite the following paper if you find the code helpful for your research.
+Please kindly cite our [paper](https://arxiv.org/abs/1911.03299) if you find the code helpful for your research.

 ```
 @inproceedings{peng2019subspace,
   title={Subspace Clustering with Active Learning},